Karate Classes In Yiewsley

 Karate Lessons/Classes In Yiewsley

-Our Karate classes in Yiewsley focus on many types of people, usually one of these three: People who would like to learn a new martial-art or sports activity which hopefully keeps them fit People who are intent on learning Karate & People that would like to develop the capacity to defend themselves while increasing their self-confidence in day to day life We can work with men, women and children of every age group regardless of their experience or physical ability.
+Our Karate classes in Yiewsley target all types of people, usually one of these three: Those who would like to learn a new martial art style or sport which hopefully keeps them physically fit People who are serious about learning Karate & Individuals who would like to develop the ability to defend themselves and increase their confidence in day to day life We can work with men, women and children of all ages regardless of their experience or physical ability.

 Karate practice (Yiewsley) – Our Karate Classes in Yiewsley

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

 We bring these three activities together to bring a complete Karate tuition experience in Yiewsley.

 Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for those who wanted to learn martial arts and started teaching Karate in Okinawan schools.
 This resulted in even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the skill to Japan in 1922.

 Funakoshi made many modifications to the art to make it more accessible to the Japanese including changing the name and karate as we know it today was born.
 Towards the end of his life, Funakoshi was instrumental in forming the Japanese Karate Association (JKA) which set about making karate a world martial art by sending out its best instructors to teach it all over the globe.